Mealman1551/ArchivedDataCodec/README.md

 1. Install Python3

-2. Donwload the source code from /src
+2. Download the source code from /src

 3. Run the source code in python3